mui/material-ui/docs/data/joy/components/toggle-button/toggle-button.md

 ### Using the Icon Button component

-Joy UI's [`IconButton`](/joy-ui/react-button/#icon-button) component is perfect for building a toggle button because it already produces a square button with an icon inside.
+Joy UI's [Icon Button](/joy-ui/react-button/#icon-button) component is perfect for building a toggle button because it already produces a square button with an icon inside.

 ### With Radix UI